-Editor's note: The security parameters to include in the message between UE-2 and MSGin5G UE-1 are FFS.
+Editor's note 1: The security parameters to include in the message between UE-2 and MSGin5G UE-1 are FFS.

+Editor's note 2: The alignment between the request/response name in clause 8.11.2/8.11.3 and the updated architecture is FFS.

-2) Upon receiving the request from the Application Client-2, the MSGin5G Client-1 authorizes the Application Client-2 on UE-2 to use gateway functionality and MSGin5G Client-1 assigns a Registration ID and stores the mapping of the Registration ID, Application ID and Layer-2 ID of the UE-2.
+2) Upon receiving the request from the Application Client, the MSGin5G Client authorizes the Application Client on UE-2 to it for MSGin5G service.
+The MSGin5G Client assigns a Registration ID and stores the mapping of the Registration ID, Application ID and Layer-2 ID of the UE-2.

-NOTE 1: The MSGin5G Client-1 may reject the request for registration to use gateway UE functionality based on local condition (like available power or connectivity to access network or any other reason outside the scope of 3GPP).
+NOTE 1: The MSGin5G Client may reject the request for registration to use it for MSGin5G service based on local condition (like available power or connectivity to access network or any other reason outside the scope of 3GPP).

-3) The MSGin5G Client-1 sends response to the Application Client-2.
+3) The MSGin5G Client sends response to the Application Client.
 The response message includes information elements as specified in Table 8.11.2-2.